Intermediate geodesic growth in virtually nilpotent groups: Geometry of the Engel group

 \begin{proof}[Proof of the Corollary] We argue by contradiction, and suppose such a sequence of words does exist.
 After rescaling by a factor of $\frac1n$, we get a sequence of $\RR$-words of length $1+o(1)$ and coarse length $\le K$, all representing $g_1$.
 However, $\RR$-words with length $\le 2$ and coarse length $\le K$ form a compact set, so some subsequence converges to an $\RR$-word representing $g_1$ of length $1$ and coarse length $\le K$, a contradiction. \end{proof}

 In what follows, we quantify the dependence between $k(w_n)$ and $\ell(w_n)-\norm{g_n}_\Stoll$.
 We use that the horizontal path is a (particularly bad) abnormal curve in $\overline\Ec$. \begin{prop}[$B_y$ back from the depths] There exists $C>0$ such that, for any $w\in X_\RR^*$ with endpoint $\hat w=(n,0)$ and length $\ell(w)=n+\Delta$, we have \end{prop} \begin{proof} We decompose the path $w$ into a main path (in purple), and some loops and boundary mess (in orange), and estimate the contribution of each part to $-B_y(\bar w)$.
+By \say{contribution}, we mean that the winding number distribution of $w$ splits as the sum of the winding numbers of the purple curve and the orange curves (with the added dashed segments).
+Integrating against the $y$-coordinate gives two contributions to $B_y(\overline w)$, which we denote $B_y(\text{purple curve})$ and $B_y(\text{orange curves})$.